Lulu (singer): 1980s: Other ventures

-She won the Rear of the Year award in 1983 and re-recorded a number of her songs.
+She won the Rear of the Year award in 1983 and rerecorded a number of her songs.
 They included "Shout", which reached the Top 10 in 1986 in the UK, securing her a spot on Top of the Pops.
 Lulu was one of only two performers (Cliff Richard being the other) to have sung on Top of the Pops in each of the five decades that the show ran.
 A follow-up single to "Shout", an updated version of Millie's 1960s hit "My Boy Lollipop", failed to chart and Lulu stopped recording until 1992, focusing instead on TV, acting and live performances.
 The two tracks were released on the Jive Records label.
 Lulu has had releases on the Decca, Columbia, Atco, Polydor, Chelsea, Alfa, Jive, Dome, RCA, Mercury and Universal labels.
 She has also released singles for GTO, Atlantic, Globe, EMI, Concept, Lifestyle, Utopia and Rocket, and Epic in the US.

-In 1985, her first autobiography, Lulu : Her Autobiography, was published.
+In 1985 her first autobiography, Lulu : Her Autobiography, was published.
 On television, she replaced Julie Walters as Adrian Mole's mother in The Secret Diary of Adrian Mole in 1987.
-In 1989–90 she voiced the title character in the animated series Nellie the Elephant on ITV.
+In 1989 and 1990 she voiced the title character in the animated series Nellie the Elephant on ITV.
 In 1989, Lulu and her manager of 25 years, Marion Massey, parted company.
 During their twenty-five year association, Massey and Lulu were equal partners as a business enterprise but, encouraged by her husband John Frieda, Lulu ended their business association in 1989 as she was frustrated that she was no longer seen as a recording artist and Massey was unable to further her recording career.